Contents

 • What will you not do as part of procurement transformation?

-These questions are dependent upon the objectives and benefits defined in the previous sections, For example
+These questions depend on the objectives and benefits defined in the previous sections, For example.

 We will train our resources to improve their financial and data analytics skills.
 This will require training and continuous collaboration with finance.

-Another example – We will modernize the procurement process by implementing next-generation procurement tools.
+Another example is that we will modernize the procurement process by implementing next-generation procurement tools.
 This will require substantial investment and executive buy-in for enterprise-wide change management.

-It is obvious that technology should be a key part of procurement transformation but technology needs investment and time.
+Technology should be a key part of procurement transformation, but technology needs investment and time.

 Technology and procurement transformation

-Upstream is focussed on driving efficiency for productivity for procurement teams.
+Upstream is focused on driving efficiency and productivity for procurement teams.

-Downstream applications are focussed on driving better experience and enabling your employee through better purchasing experience.
+Downstream applications are focused on driving better experience and enabling your employees through better purchasing experience.

 Depending on your procurement transformation objectives, you can prioritize the technology deployment.